flybywiresim/docs/docs/pilots-corner/beginner-guide/takeoff-climb-cruise.md

         - Flight Director 1 and 2 are ON
         - A/THR (Autothrust) is armed (not active yet)

-    Vertical and lateral guidance are **only shown** via Flight Director, as we have not turned on the __Autopilot__ yet and need to be followed manually by the pilot.
+    Vertical and lateral guidance are **only shown** via the Flight Director, as we have not turned on the __Autopilot__ yet and need to be followed manually by the pilot.

     ![Flight Director guidance](../assets/beginner-guide/takeoff-climb-cruise/Flight-director-guidance.png "Flight Director guidance"){loading=lazy}